Contact UsContact Us

 One of the most comforting benefits of home care is the ability to provide the opportunity to continue preserved skills more often than if they were in a care facility with scheduled activity times.
 Preserved skills are enjoyable skills or capabilities that remain preserved as the symptoms of their disease worsens.
 Talents such as singing or dancing, creating art, reading, or listening to books or music, and reminiscing on great adventures in their past are common preserved skills that can provide joy and comfort to your loved one during this difficult time.
 The one on one, personalized care that in-home care provides allows a greater ability to do what they love, boosting morale and fighting depression, and ultimately maintaining their health and quality of life.

 As Alzheimer’s and other types of dementia progress, it is not uncommon for your loved one to go through a period where they suffer from a group of symptoms referred to as “Sundowning”.
 During this phase your loved one can experience increased feelings of confusion, anxiety and fear, and agitation.
 They may become restless, paranoid, disoriented, and suffer from hallucinations.
 Research has shown that those suffering from Sundowning in their own home, a familiar and comforting environment, experience much milder levels of negative emotions and behaviors than those in facilities that are unfamiliar and uncomfortable to them.
-By including an in-home care, managing the period of Sundowning is much less stressful to you and your loved one.
+By including in-home dementia care, managing the period of Sundowning is much less stressful to you and your loved one.

 The need for 24-hour care and supervision can put increased amounts of stress on a family trying to provide the best possible care for a loved one suffering from Alzheimer’s or dementia.
 On top of physical wellbeing, quality of life and emotional health can impact the rate at which the disease progresses.
 A comforting environment, like your loved one’s home, can provide feelings of safety and happiness to them, and a happier brain is a healthier brain.